-The destination-focused projects I’ve worked on have also had people and communities at their centre – including identifying opportunities for local economic development, increasing supply chain benefits for small businesses and developing sustainability guidelines – all while enhancing the variety and quality of the visitor experience.
+I’ve worked on a variety of destination-focused projects, including identifying opportunities for local economic development, increasing supply chain benefits for small businesses and developing sustainability guidelines – all while enhancing the variety and quality of the visitor experience.

 Clwydian Range Tourism Group, Cadwyn Clwyd and Clwydian Range & Dee Valley AONB: Stakeholder consultation, workshops, tour operator interviews and market assessment were used to identify the options for collaboration and routes to market for local tourism businesses, objectives being to extend tourist stays, optimise local economic, social and cultural benefits from sustainable tourism and enhance visitor experience.